-1. Naps are too long
+2. Naps are too long

-2. Sorting out day / night confusion
+3. Sorting out day / night confusion

-3. Long waking at night
+4. Long waking at night

-If you have a toddler schedule that is being thrown off with a long night-waking, or insomnia, in the middle of the night, the worst thing you can do is let her sleep in the next morning.
-Now, I don’t mean one off day here or there.
+If you have a toddler whose schedule is being thrown off with a long night-waking, or insomnia, in the middle of the night, the worst thing you can do is let her sleep in late the next morning.
+Now, I don’t mean one “off” day here or there.
 Of course, then, you’d let her sleep in.
 What I mean is if your toddler is staying awake for long periods night after night, you need to be proactive and help her sort out her schedule.
 Although there are a few exceptions, long waking at night is usually caused by a schedule problem, especially if she is sleeping enough, but in multiple fragments.
 When you let her sleep in, this only exacerbates the schedule problem.

-4. To manage naps before a nap transition
+5. Wake to manage naps before a nap transition

 Nap transitions can be tricky and difficult in that babies or toddlers who are over-tired at bedtime tend to have more difficulty falling asleep at bedtime and staying asleep all night.
 Most of the time, bedtimes should be between 6 and 8 p.m. for most babies older than 3-4 months old and young toddlers.
 There are exceptions and all families need to find what works for their specific dynamics, but most babies have a biological need/rhythm to go to sleep early and wake early (before 8 a.m.).
 Quite often, a baby waking too early is due to bedtime being too late.